 Further, these burrs, yet again, bring about quicker wear and tear of parts.

 They are removed by a process called vibratory deburring.
-Here, vibratory tumbler media is widely used.
+Here, vibratory tumble deburring media is widely used along with deburring tumbler.

 These vibratory tumbler media come in different shapes, sizes, and angles.